SpiderInk/frogteam/README.md

 - implement chunking strategy for the history
 - implement chunking strategy for documentation
 - implement search
-- on demand web crawl that will chink and store in local Chroma
+- on demand web crawl that will chunk and store in local Chroma
 - enable RAG on/off for generation
 - In History
     - an icon for content vs function response
         - indicate success/fail (green checkmark vs red X)
         - can we indicate when there is file content and when there isn't (is there a conflict with markdown?)
         - sometimes a file wasn't created yet and that is ok
+- Starting with Python
+    - automated/isolated test environment where team members can test code generations and collaborate on solutions
+    - When hunan interaction is needed the chat interface will be invoked asynchronously
+        - if other tasks can continue they will

 **DONE**
 - Provide default prompts on first startup **done**